The best professions are those that allow you to do what you love every day.

 the humane society of pinellas is always accepting applications for the following positions - please complete an application below:

-The Medical Caretaker is responsible for the physical, emotional and behavioral needs of all animals at the Humane Society of Pinellas.
-The Medical Caretaker must objectively communicate medical and behavioral observations to the appropriate department, be respectful of the HSP facility and animals, while also understanding the animals in their care are adjusting to a shelter environment.
-The Medical Caretaker is responsible for helping alleviate the stress of this adjustment period through proper cleaning protocols, low-stress handling, and enriching the lives of newly admitted pets.
+Animal Caretakers are responsible for the physical, emotional and behavioral needs of all animals at the Humane Society of Pinellas.
+The Animal Caretaker must objectively communicate medical and behavioral observations to the appropriate department, be respectful of the HSP facility and animals, while also understanding the animals in their care are adjusting to a shelter environment.
+The Animal Caretaker is responsible for helping alleviate the stress of this adjustment period through proper cleaning protocols, low-stress handling, and enriching the lives of newly admitted pets.
+Please contact Jackie at JSanderson@HumanePinellas.org for more information!

 Just graduated from Vet Tech school?
 Currently in school?

 Ask us about interning with our medical department!
 Get hands on experience, credit hours and help homeless pets at the same time!
-Email our Lead Veterinary Technician, Amanda Witt, CVT, at AmandaCVT@HumanePinellas.org for more information!
+Email our Lead Veterinary Technician, Nadja Inostroza, CVT, at NInostroza@HumanePinellas.org for more information!

 submit your application